Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

 The following procedures show by using an example how to specify the fields required by your business partner.
 As example the D07A INVOIC message is used.
 >[INFO] The following procedures show by using examples how to specify specific header segments of the EDIFACT message.
-Follow the guidelines of your business partner when specifying the EDIFACT message!
+Follow the guidelines of your business partner when specifying the EDIFACT message.

 ## Get header file segments

 Get the header file segments of an EDIFACT message in order to be able to fill them.

 You can add constant values as well as strings that are to be determined via attribute mapping.
-Example: The document number is a variable value that must differ for each message.
+For example, the document number is a variable value that must differ for each message.

 > [INFO] The UNA, UNB and UNH segments are generated automatically, for this reason, the definition starts with the S_BGM segment.